The CETO 6 design builds on the experience gained in all previous CETO generations and incorporates some important improvements.

 Between 2006 and 2008 CETO 2 prototypes were developed and tested in the waters of Fremantle in Western Australia at Carnegie’s purpose built Wave Energy Research Facility.
 These were approximately 1kW prototypes and provided new commercial design concepts.

-Work also began in 2013 on the next generation CETO 6 design which has a targeted capacity of 1MW and will integrate power generation offshore, within the CETO buoy.
+Work began in 2013 on the next generation CETO 6 design which has a targeted capacity of 1MW.
 The CETO 6 generation will again be demonstrated first at Carnegie’s Garden Island site in Western Australia ahead of international installations.